-This inaugural hour, dubbed “the golden hour,” is a crucial time for the new family.
+This inaugural hour, dubbed “the golden hour,” is a crucial time for the new family members.
 “No matter how the labor and birth went—whether it was straightforward, short, long, emotionally trying, complicated, joyful, done in water or on land—when the golden hour is respected, it can be a magical time,” says Janine Stiles, CPM, of Mandala Midwifery Care in Minneapolis.
 “As a home birth midwife, during the first hour, I take seriously the balance between safety for both the birthing parent and baby and this precious time.”

-Benefits of the golden hour:
+Benefits of the Golden Hour